DataFire/Integrations/integrations/generated/kubernetes/README.md

     * items `string`
   * ports `array`: The list of ports that are exposed by this service.
 More info: https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies
     * items [io.k8s.api.core.v1.ServicePort](#io.k8s.api.core.v1.serviceport)
   * publishNotReadyAddresses `boolean`: publishNotReadyAddresses, when set to true, indicates that DNS implementations must publish the notReadyAddresses of subsets for the Endpoints associated with the Service.
 The default value is false.
 The primary use case for setting this field is to use a StatefulSet's Headless Service to propagate SRV records for its Pods without respect to their readiness for purpose of peer discovery.
+This field will replace the service.alpha.kubernetes.io/tolerate-unready-endpoints when that annotation is deprecated and all clients have been converted to use this field.
   * selector `object`: Route service traffic to pods with label keys and values matching this selector.
 If empty or not present, the service is assumed to have an external process managing its endpoints, which Kubernetes will not modify.
 Only applies to types ClusterIP, NodePort, and LoadBalancer.
 Ignored if type is ExternalName.
 More info: https://kubernetes.io/docs/concepts/services-networking/service/
   * sessionAffinity `string`: Supports "ClientIP" and "None".
 Used to maintain session affinity.
 Enable client IP based session affinity.
 Must be ClientIP or None.
 Defaults to None.
 More info: https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies
   * sessionAffinityConfig [io.k8s.api.core.v1.SessionAffinityConfig](#io.k8s.api.core.v1.sessionaffinityconfig)